Arximiro/Indecision-App/readme.md

 # Git Commands

-git init - Create a new git repo
+git init - Create a new git repo locally on your machine

 # Order to run commands in for repo push
 git status - View the changes to project code